Estate Planning Gifting Strategies

 #2: Paying for an expensive vacation, wedding, etc. You may not be thinking that giving your son money for his honeymoon vacation will count as a gift.
 But if you’re giving him more than $15,000, the IRS will consider it to be a gift.
 Instead of giving money to another person for a large purchase, pay for it directly.

 #3: Giving a loved one an interest-free loan.
 Again, in the eyes of the IRS, this is considered a gift and taxes will be owed.
 A better solution is to secure the loan with a Promissory Note with expected interest and payments.

 #4: Adding a family member to a joint bank account.
 You may have the best of intentions when adding your daughter as a joint owner on your bank account.
 You might think it’s a matter of convenience, so she can assist you in paying bills.
 But be cautious – if the joint owner you add takes out any amount of money from the account beyond what they put in for their own use, it will be treated as a gift.

 #5: Giving a cash gift to help a loved one pay educational expenses.
 Instead of gifting $50,000 directly to your grandkids for college tuition or supplies, make tuition payments directly to the institution or contribute that money to a 529 Plan (as outlined above).

-We hope this information has been helpful in planning your gifting strategy.
+We hope this information has helped you develop some smart Estate Planning strategies.
 If you have any questions about gifting, feel free to contact our law firm.